What is HIPAA Risk Analysis?

-The main goal of running HIPAA Risk Analysis is to assess the possible risks and threats to integrity, privacy and protection of Electronic Protected Health Information (EPHI) and establish the most appropriate safeguards necessary to ensure that they are at an acceptable level.
-This will also ensure that all the risks are commensurate to the expenditure and controls in which the organization is exposed to.
+The main goal of running HIPAA Risk Analysis is to assess the possible risks and threats to integrity, privacy, and protection of Electronic Protected Health Information (EPHI) and establish the most appropriate safeguards necessary to ensure that they are at an acceptable level.
+This will also ensure that all the risks are commensurate to the expenditure and controls to which the organization is exposed to.

 - Risk analysis procedures and demonstration of a risk management process;

 - Policies and procedures relevant to operational security, including business associate security requirements;

 - Information access restriction requirements and controls;

 - Incident response procedures and disaster recovery plan and;